30 Days as a Vegetarian

 1. Being vegan is very hard.
 There’s secret dehydrated dairy in everything… I did try to be a vegan initially.
 Lactose intolerance makes it easy to be conscious of the obvious dairy, but what I found was the secret dairy is hard to avoid.
 So I modified and went with being a vegetarian instead, which is a more reasonable transition from my carnivorous lifestyle, anyway.

 2. You’re going to eat bread.
 A lot.
-I avoid breads and pastas like the plague in my omnivorous life.
-I find them to be fillers and prefer flavor over quantity so this was hard to adjust to.
+I avoid bread and pasta like the plague in my omnivorous life.
+I find them to be fillers and prefer flavor over quantity so this was hard to adjust.
 But, I found a lot of recipes for sandwiches or things that were breaded and just went with it.
-Honestly, it was delicious, and did help full me up when my portions for the veggies were slightly off.
+Honestly, it was delicious and did help fill me up when my portions for the veggies were slightly off.

 3. Veggies shrink.
 Ugh.
 My poor husband probably starved our first week of eating because I could not get the measurements for things down!
 Vegetables aren’t as dense as say, a chicken breast, so my eggplant parmigiana, while delicious, didn’t provide any leftovers, just an excess of spaghetti squash noodles.
 PLAN AHEAD!